bcgov/DriveBC.ca/infrastructure/README.md

 1. Set the values in the `ENV-drivebc-django` ConfigMap and Secret (In the future `ENV-drivebc-static` ConfigMap and Secret too)
 1. `helm install ENV-drivebc-crunchy-postgres -f .\crunchy-postgres\values-ENV.yaml .\crunchy-postgres`
 1. `helm install ENV-drivebc -f .\main\values-ENV.yaml .\main`
-1. Now that all components are installed you need to go to GitHub actions and run `Build & Deploy Image Caching Image` & `Deploy main to dev` and then all the pods should start-up.
+1. Now that all components are installed you need to go to GitHub actions and run `Build & Deploy Image Caching Image` & `Deploy main to ENV` and then all the pods should start-up.
 If any issues confirm the configmaps are updated.
 1. If you want to quickly get the cameras and events on a fresh db, run  `python manage.py populate_webcams` and `python manage.py populate_events` in the terminal of the tasks pod

 ### Upgrades